Scott Frantz (politician)

+Frantz graduated from Princeton University and the Tuck School of Business at Dartmouth College.
+After a career in M&A at Bankers Trust and after forming a private equity firm, he joined the Connecticut Economic Development Authority in 1993 serving as its chairman for six years.
+He then chaired the board of directors of Bradley International Airport before ultimately running for state office in 2008.

+In September 2023, Frantz hosted a private fundraiser in Greenwich, Connecticut in the Ron DeSantis 2024 presidential campaign welcoming Ron DeSantis at his personal residence in the Riverside section of town.

 Early life and education

 Leroy Scott Frantz was born to Leroy Frantz, Jr. (1927-2002) and his first wife Ann (née Haebler; d.
-1988) in Hartford and raised in Greenwich,Connecticut.
+1988) in Hartford and raised in Greenwich, Connecticut.
+He is of Swiss and German descent.
+His paternal ancestor, Michael Frantz II, arrived in Lancaster County, Province of Pennsylvania somewhere prior to 1747, originally being from Hilterfingen, Switzerland.
+The modern spelling of the family name is Franz.

 His maternal grandfather, Dr. William T. Haebler, was the founder and majority owner of International Flavors & Fragrances, Inc. (IFF).
 His father Leroy was a former executive at the company, through which connection he met his wife.
 The name of Frantz' investment company is derived from his maternal grandfather.
 Leroy Frantz, Jr. later owned the Dutch airline Transavia, and Marina America, a large shipyard and boat repair facility, located in Stamford.
 He had two brothers, his twin brother died in a helicopter accident.

 Frantz attended The Hotchkiss School in Salisbury, Connecticut and graduated with an A.B. in politics from Princeton University in 1982, after completing a 244-page long senior thesis, titled "New Right Lobbying and the Death of Salt II".
 He later received an MBA from Tuck School of Business at Dartmouth College.